-Sir Vernon Ellis was Chair of the Board of Trustees of the British Council from March 2010 to March 2016.
-He has extensive experience in international management consulting, having retired from Accenture (UK) Limited in March 2010 after holding the positions of Senior Advisor, from January 2008 to March 2010, and International Chairman, from January 2001 to December 2007, and holding other major operational roles prior to 2001.
+Sir Vernon Ellis was Chair of the Board of Trustees of the British Council, the United Kingdom's international organization for cultural relations and education opportunities, from March 2010 to March 2016.
+He has extensive experience in international management consulting, having retired from Accenture (UK) Limited, a leading global professional services firm, in March 2010, after holding the positions of Senior Advisor from January 2008 to March 2010 and International Chairman from January 2001 to December 2007, and holding other major operational roles prior to 2001.

-Other Select Directorships: Martin Randall Travel Ltd. [Chairman]
+Martin Randall Travel Ltd. [Chairman]